mmahsereci/webpage/pages/projects.md

 Probabilistic numerics (PN) can be seen as the overarching research topic I am interested in.
 Sub-topics I have worked on are high-dimensional stochastic optimization for non-convex continuous functions, ordinary differential equation (ODE) solvers and integration routines (quadrature).
-The general idea of PN is that the numerical quantity of interest is seen as a latent variable that is to be inferred probabilistically.
+The general idea of PN is that the numerical quantity of interest is seen as a latent variable that is to be inferred.
 Results of computations related to the unknown quantity are interpreted as 'data' and incorporated via a likelihood model.
 For instance, an integral value can be inferred from integrand evaluations at several locations, or the solutions of an ODE can be inferred from evaluations of the flow-field.
-Together with a prior, this yields a posterior on the unknown quantity that also models its numerical error.
+Combined with a prior, PN-methods yield a posterior distribution on the unknown quantity that also models its numerical error.
-Using some apparent connections to classic numerical methods, PN opens up the toolbox of probabilistic inference to be applied to numerical problems which seems to me a vast, exciting and largely unexplored research field.
+Using some apparent connections to classic numerical methods, PN thus opens up the toolbox of probabilistic inference to be applied to numerical problems which seems to me a vast, exciting and largely unexplored research field.

 I am contributing code related to probabilistic numerics mainly to the open source libraries [EmuKit](#emukit)